mamemo/CNN-Semantic-Segmentation/README.md

-# CNN Binary Classification Template
+# CNN Semantic Segmentation Template

-This project is meant to work as a template for a binary CNN classification problem.
+This project is meant to work as a template for a binary CNN semantic segmentation problem.
-You are encourage to use this code as a base for your project, modifying it when it's necessary.
+You are encourage to use this code as a base for your project, modifying it where it's necessary.

 ## Installation